vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- Update: Added navigation buttons to move to the previous and next flights on the flight record page.
-- Fix: Fix an issue when changing or adding new license category.
+- Fix: Resolved an issue when changing or adding a new license category.
-- Fix: Fix bug with aircraft type autocomplete box if there are no records yet @danielkappelle
+- Fix: Fixed a bug with the aircraft type autocomplete when no records are present. @danielkappelle

 ## [3.0.0-beta4] - 09.05.2025